rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 }
 ```

+### CdrTabs Auto Height

+CdrTabs previously required a static `height` value to be set, with overflowing content rendered with a scrollbar.
+CdrTabs now accepts `height="auto"` which allows for rendering tabs with variable height based on the size of it's content.
+See the [CdrTabs docs](../../components/tabs/#auto) for more details.

 ### CdrTabs Background Color

 In order to support CdrTabs that are rendered on non-primary backgrounds, we have added a `background-color` property that can be used to set the gradients inside CdrTabs to match it's background.